 4. Personally, I’m not going to spend any time with demonstrations and sign waving and politicking, and very little time even speaking out on such matters, because God has given me more important things to do, as I have described in the report “Churches Must Address Fundamentals, Not Symptoms.”
 I’m going to spend my fleeting time in prayer, lots of prayer, serious Bible reading/study/meditation, preaching/teaching God’s Word, building New Testament churches, building up godly homes, discipling youth, training preachers, preaching the gospel.
 There is infinitely more life-changing, community-changing, nation-changing power in those things than standing on a corner holding a sign or waving the flag or going face-to-face with BLM.
 Others can do those things.

 5. We have to understand the times.
 “And of the children of Issachar, which were men that had understanding of the times, to know what Israel ought to do” (1 Chronicles 12:32).
 The 21st century is not the 18th.
-Taking up arms as a patriot in the 1770s was an entirely different thing than taking up arms today.
+Taking up arms as a patriot in the 1770s was a different thing than taking up arms today.
 I am convinced that it is God who is judging America, and I have no intention of fighting against God.
+The good king Josiah died an untimely death because he misread the times and went against Egypt when it wasn’t God’s will for him to do so ().
+At other times in Israel’s history, he would have been right in opposing Egypt.
 We could wish that America could be split into two parts, one that holds to its founding principles and the other a leftist state, but it’s nothing going to happen.
 It’s not time to build nations; it’s time to build churches.
 It’s time to focus like a laser on the imminent return of Christ and let loose of this old world and be ready to go, to make sure we are not like Lot’s wife, whose heart was so attached to Sodom that she could not bear to leave it.
 “And that, knowing the time, that now it is high time to awake out of sleep: for now is our salvation nearer than when we believed.
 The night is far spent, the day is at hand: let us therefore cast off the works of darkness, and let us put on the armour of light.
 Let us walk honestly, as in the day; not in rioting and drunkenness, not in chambering and wantonness, not in strife and envying.
 But put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof” (Romans 13:1-14).

 6. The America of today, and the American government of today, is not that of the Founding Fathers; it is not that into which I was born in 1949; it is not even that which I served in the U.S. Army in the late 1960s and early 1970s, including a tour in Vietnam.
 I love America and thank the Lord for what it has stood for and for the blessings and liberties I have enjoyed as an American citizen.
 The flag still thrills me, but I can’t wave it very passionately today.
 It stands for too many things that are evil and wrong-headed: abortion on demand, moral license, homosexual rights (the Supreme Court strengthened those rights just recently), socialism (even the Republicans are redistribution-of-wealth socialists, as far as I’m concerned), the welfare state, vast corruption and insane waste, unsustainable debt, speech control (is there freedom of speech in the public schools, law enforcement, the military?), among others.
 America’s real problem is not systemic racism, it is systemic wickedness.